 One thing to note though, is that many apparent cat stress symptoms could actually be signs of something else.
 Identifying your cats anxiety is one thing, treating it is another.
 If you aren’t sure, please consult with your veterinarian.

 Some cat behavior that seems odd to us may be quite normal.
 Like urine spraying for intact cats.
 While unpleasant for us, it’s normal for your cat but this behavior could tip to a stress condition if done too often.
 For example, if a neutered cat sprays.
 In general, your cat may present only one of the above listed symptoms but the stress is there.
+Another sign is your cat’s tail puffs and their hair stands on end.
+This is may be a sign of fear.

 Have you noticed at least one or two signs of cat stress in your household?
 Then there may be cause to relieve your cats anxiety.